webscraperio/web-scraper-documentation/docs/Parsers/Remove column.md

 ![Fig. 1: Remove columns][remove-columns]

-By removing virtual column, the parser will be deleted with all its child parsers and it will not be possible to restore them.
+By removing the virtual column, the parser will be deleted with all its child parsers and it will not be possible to restore them.

 ![Fig. 1: Remove virtual column][remove-virtual-column]